Welding Magnets Guide: Usage, Types, and What to Consider

 Do welding magnets affect welding?

 This misdirection of the arc is called arc blow (or arc wandering) and is very noticeable when using direct current (DC).
-If you use alternating current (AC), the effect on the arc is very low.
+If you use alternating current (AC), the effect on the arc is low.

 - The magnet’s pulling strength.